m0nkmaster/groove-cli/documentation/user-guide/pattern-notation.md

 Notes:

 - Unknown modifiers are ignored gracefully to preserve forward compatibility.
+- Patterns are stored unchanged so in live view the pattern shows
 - Float/time parsing supports `1/4`, `3/8`, `250ms`, and percentages for step‑relative durations.

 ## Design influences